1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/bitcoin-offline-signing/USAGE.md

 ## OFFLINE

-On the _offline_ computer, the script _offline/createkeys.sh_ lets you create ECDSA key pairs (bitcoin uses ECDSA) and converts them in a bunch of formats.<br/>
+On the _offline_ computer, the script _offline/createkeys.sh_ lets you create bitcoin key pairs (bitcoin uses ECDSA) and converts them in a bunch of formats.<br/>
 Here is how we had previously created the key pair whose public bitcoin address _1223jiRFLt4yefzPVit5MzvoBtacGwLjVy_ was used as one of the outputs of transaction _127ea67612d6e217f99b2b28cc9f8347eb518f99c45102f925774ad8f4958d0f_:<br/>
 Note: _Never disclose any representation of your private key online as we do here - the reason we do it here is because the private key is worthless by now: All transaction outputs are *spent*_.<br/>